BDXGaming/Simple-Ticket-Plugin/README.md

 - /tickets : aliases (listtickets)

 ## Compatability
 This plugin uses the displayname of the user, so it works with both rank prefixes and with colored nicknames.
-This means that any staff/moderators that may use this plugin could keep their displaynamees so players could be certain that they are speaking with staff.
+This means that any staff/moderators that may use this plugin could keep their displaynames so players could be certain that they are speaking with staff.
 ![Screenshot](Images/message1.png)
 ![Screenshot](Images/message2.png)